 Since accounting challenges typically require the detailed review and analysis of financial and legal documents as well as a clear understanding of the New York estate litigation process, the expertise of a New York probate and estate attorney is generally required.
 If you are involved in a New York estate accounting challenge, an attorney can review the accounting to determine if there are legal grounds to challenge the accounting and represent you in connection with an estate litigation matter.

 We represent estates, personal representatives, beneficiaries, creditors and interested parties involved in estate litigation disputes, including will contests and accounting challenges as well as routine estate administration matters.
-If you wish to speak to a New York estate attorney, call the Law Offices of Albert Gurevich at (212) 233-1233.
+If you wish to speak to a New York estate attorney, call the Law Offices of Albert Goodwin at 718-509-9774.